Pedigree question

 The registrar will mail the completed form plus a small fee to the ARBA, and a few weeks later you'll get the official registration certificate in the mail.
 Ever after, your rabbit's pedigree can be looked up in the ARBA studbook using its registration number.

 Registration isn't required to call a rabbit purebred, but it does indicate that, at the very least, the rabbit is in fact both purebred and a decent example of the breed.
-It is also necessary for a rabbit to be registered to be awarded a Certificate of Grand Champion.
+It is necessary for a rabbit to be registered to be awarded a Certificate of Grand Champion.
 As mentioned above, once the rabbit wins at least 3 legs of Grand Champion (under at least two different judges, with at least one of the legs being won as an intermediate or senior), you can apply for a Grand Champion number and certificate as long as you have the rabbit's registration number and birthdate.

 Last edited: